 I was a bit annoyed by the fact that my GoScope pole was flagged by security.
 Turns out, selfie sticks are not allowed and so I had to go back out and drop them off like coat-check.

 Considered by many to be the cradle of Chinese culture, the Shaanxi Museum features a miniature overview of two thousand years of history broken down into 3 exhibition halls.
-There were a lot of interesting artifacts to see but of course we had to skip quite a few sections simply because there were way too many people.
-It didn’t help that there were big school groups there too.
-I swear every kid there was snapping photos every single damn artifact with their smartphones so you can imagine how gridlocked some areas were.
+There were a lot of interesting artifacts to see but of course we had to skip quite a few sections simply because there were way too many people especially with the large school groups.

 Big Wild Goose Pagoda (again)